 People love to see you’re not perfect.
 It makes them appreciate the lengths you go to make a quality product.

-Plus, it shows them that epoxy resin isn’t always as easy as it may look.
+Plus, it shows them that creating with epoxy resin isn’t always as easy as it may look.

 7. Save them for class examples

 My mistakes work great when I’m teaching resin classes.
 I can show people what can happen without actually having to intentionally mess up a project.

 Cured resin chips work great to color a new resin project.
 (And you can use resin cup skins for this too.)

 Cut up your epoxy mistakes and mix them into resin.
 That’s how you can make something like these terrazzo earrings.

 9. Inspiration and appreciation

 It shows you how far you’ve come and how you’ve improved.